JetBrains/kotlin-web-site/pages/docs/reference/java-to-kotlin-interop.md

 ```
 </div>

+>**Note**: Prior to Kotlin 1.4, to generate default methods, you could use the `@JvmDefault` annotation on these methods.
+> Compiling with `-Xjvm-default=all` in 1.4 generally works as if you annotated all non-abstract methods of interfaces
+> with `@JvmDefault`and compiled with `-Xjvm-default=enabled`.
+However, there are cases when their behavior differs.
+> The detailed information about changes in default methods generation in Kotlin 1.4 is provided in [this post](https://blog.jetbrains.com/kotlin/2020/07/kotlin-1-4-m3-generating-default-methods-in-interfaces/)
+> on the Kotlin blog.

 ### Compatibility mode for default methods

-If there are clients that use your Kotlin interfaces compiled without `-Xjvm-default`, then they can be incompatible with
+If there are clients that use your Kotlin interfaces compiled without the new `-Xjvm-default=all` option, then they can
- the same code compiled with `-Xjvm-default=all`.
+be incompatible with the same code compiled with this option.

 To avoid breaking the compatibility with such clients, compile your Kotlin code in the _compatibility mode_ by specifying
 the `-Xjvm-default=all-compatibility` compiler option.
 In this case, all the code that uses the previous version will